kb1907/Data_Science_Projects/README.md

 # Data_Science_Projects

-In this folder, different scale Data Science projects can be found.
+- In this folder, different scale Data Science projects can be found.
-All the projects were done by using real life data.
+- All the projects were done by using real life data.
+- This folder will be updated constantly.
+- All the best